Aegis Education Alliance Alabama

 1. Public School – This includes traditional brick-and-mortar schools, charter schools, and virtual public schools.
 Note: Programs like Alabama Connections Academy and K12 are public school-at-home programs, not homeschooling programs.

 2. Non-Public School – This category includes private schools, church schools, parochial schools, private tutors, and independent homeschool education programs.
+This is the category even micro schools, hybrid schools, homeschool cooperatives and other group learning educational programs fall under as well as "cover" schools.

 Non-Public School Autonomy: